 Find productive and fulfilling activities that don’t involve satisfying other people.
 This can be achieved by doing things you enjoy.
 Find a hobby, meet new friends, join a club, or invest your time into something rewarding and healthy.

 The people in your life need to learn to take care of themselves, take responsibility for their own problems and begin to solve them.
 If you stop bailing them out, they learn to handle life’s challenges themselves.
 The struggle for many codependents is they feel like a failure when they see someone they love fail.
 But being their crutch isn’t really success, it’s just sharing failure.
 Look at it like this: You are helping them empower themselves.
 You want them to join you as a partner or companion your life, not to carry them through theirs.

 Codependency is treatable, and you can find relief from the cycle of codependency.
 Codependent relationships create guilt and care-taking behaviors that may cause you to feel sick and exhausted.
 The key is learning new skills, taking a close look at your behavior in relationships, and investing the time in yourself, which is necessary to make the changes you want.

 Breaking the cycling of codependency can feel like an impossible task.
 You don’t have to do it alone.
 There are many resources available.
 I highly recommend Melody Beattie’s book, Codependent No More.
 If you want to further discuss how the cycle of codependency affects your life and relationships, I would suggest talking to a professional.
 I recommend the team of highly trained therapists at FTAJ who specialize in helping clients understand how their behaviors impact themselves and their relationships along with practical ways to manage those codependent tendencies.
-If you would like to schedule with one of these therapists, click here to do so and learn more about them.
+If you would like to schedule with one of these therapists, they can help you break the bond of codependency.